zeek/package-manager/doc/quickstart.rst

     $ sudo chmod g+rwX $(bro-config --site_dir) $(bro-config --plugin_dir)

 The final step is to edit your :file:`site/local.bro`.
-If you want to have Bro automatically load the scripts from all :ref:`installed <install-command>` packages that are also marked as ":ref:`loaded <load-command>`" add:
+If you want to have Zeek automatically load the scripts from all :ref:`installed <install-command>` packages that are also marked as ":ref:`loaded <load-command>`" add: